danilolucasmd/react-native-hls-download/README.md

 # react-native-hls-download

-Download hls files for offline use
+Download hls for offline use

 ## Installation